Are you interested in a career in pharmaceuticals? Read on to learn about the best pharmacy schools in the US.

 While it’s true that many pharmacy schools within the US do not have a requirement to write the Pharmacy College Admissions Test, it still comes strongly recommended.

-In fact, taking the PCAT can only enhance your application, as it proves to the admissions committee that you have the knowledge and expertise necessary to excel in pharmacy school, and in your pharmaceutical career.
+Taking the PCAT can only enhance your application, as it proves to the admissions committee that you have the knowledge and expertise necessary to excel in pharmacy school, and your pharmaceutical career.

 It will also show your passion for pharmaceutical studies, alongside a willingness to go the extra mile to receive an acceptance.
 If you choose to write the PCAT, remember to start your study plan as early as possible to give yourself a better chance of receiving a higher score.